x8o1Y/EclipseCCodeFormatter/README.md

 How to use?
 -----------------------------------------------------------------------------------------------
-Download compiled version of the utility from the release folder (CCodeFormatterApp.jar and CCodeFormatterApp.cmd), and then just run command with a list of files or dir names, see examples:
+Download compiled version of the utility from the Releases folder (CCodeFormatterApp.jar and CCodeFormatterApp.cmd), and then just run command with a list of files or dir names, see examples:

     CCodeFormatterApp.cmd -config org.eclipse.cdt.core.prefs file.c